 In Florida, 87 percent of the people enrolled in Medicare are eligible because of their age, and the remaining 13 percent are enrolled because of a disability.
 To find out if you’re eligible for Medicare, you can use this Medicare Premium & Eligibility Calculator.

-Medicare Advantage plans are offered by private insurance companies approved by Medicare.
-These plans cover everything included in Medicare parts A and B, and many Medicare Advantage plans also provide prescription drug coverage and additional benefits like vision and dental benefits.
+Medicare Advantage (Part C) plans are offered by private insurance companies approved by Medicare.
+These plans cover everything included in Medicare parts A and B, and many Medicare Advantage plans may also provide prescription drug coverage and additional benefits like vision and dental care.

-Depending on where you live in Florida, you may have between 8 and 68 different Medicare Advantage options in your area.
+Depending on where you live in Florida, you may dozens of plans to choose from.

 The maximum amount you may have to pay for out-of-pocket expenses also varies between plans.
 Some plans cap your out of pocket spending at $1,500, and others have a cap as high as $10,000, so it’s a good idea to talk to an independent consultant to help you decide which plan meets your needs.